neerajabellam/icrew-week1/README.md

 # icrew-week1
 WEEK 1

-Created a Log in page,Profile page and Register page with HTML,CSS,Bootstrap 4.
+Created a Log in page,Profile page and Registration page using HTML,CSS,Bootstrap 4.